yushiyangk/GPath/README.md

 <pre><code>Found existing installation: gpath <var>version</var>
 Can't uninstall 'gpath'.
 No files were found to uninstall.</code></pre>

-In this case, manually delete `build/` and `generic_path.egg-info/` if they exist, as well as `Lib/site-packages/gpath.py` and <code>Lib/site-packages/generic_path-<var>version</var>.dist-info/</code>, then verify that pip no longer sees the package by running `pip list`.
-If the package was installed outside of a local venv, the latter two items would instead be found at the same location where the other pip packages are installed.
+In this case, manually delete `build/` and `generic_path.egg-info/` if they exist, then run `pip uninstall generic-path` again.
+This should allow pip to successfully uninstall the package.